MattZhao6/EOG-Assessment/README.md

 I am excited about the possibility of joining your company as a UI developer.
 I look forward to hearing from you about our potential next step.
 If there is anything information you need, please contact me at any time.

-Note: in order to run this project sucessfully, please following below step by step!
+Note: in order to run this project successfully, please following below step by step!
 Step 1: npm install i; Step 2: yarn install; Step 3: yarn add recharts; Step 4: yarn start.